Cort responds to the Bishopric two months later: "You can accommodate the residents of the old Palma prison"

 Taltavull warns Trump and Netanyahu: "Beware of using God's word for your own interests"

-“The Church does not preach ideology, it does not give a political thought.
+“The Church does not preach ideology, it does not give political thought.
 Beware of those who do have this political interest and who want to use the Church for their own interests”, Taltavull reflected in a meeting with the media as part of the World Communications Day.

 Cargando